TheTrueBark/TyranidScreeps2.0/docs/htm.md

 `claimedUntil` blocks the HiveMind from requeueing the same task for a few ticks, preventing duplicate orders.

+Stale creep containers are purged every 50 ticks so the `Memory.htm.creeps` section only tracks currently living units.

 This flexible core allows modules to schedule work without direct coupling and provides the backbone of the hive mind.